Funny fossil microbes

 clusters formed in the water in separate compartments and

-settled into emulsions with horizontal surfaces now seen as level faces
+settled into suspensions with horizontal surfaces now seen as level faces

 separating chalcedony layers of differential aspect.
 Judging from the